simpleanalytics/docs/_docs/50_api/20_export-data-points.md

 Fields in the API and exporter have a type appended to them.
 You can see fields like `metadata.fieldname_text`, `metadata.fieldname_date`, `metadata.fieldname_bool`, or `metadata.fieldname_int` (where fieldname is a user-defined name).
 Some metadata fields can have both, for example, `metadata.projectID_text` and `metadata.projectID_int`.
 If a text looks like a number, we convert it to an integer and we keep the text version.

-When you see something prefixed with `metadata.sa_urlparam_`, it's a paramter from the [allowed URL parameters feature](/allow-params).
+When you see something prefixed with `metadata.sa_urlparam_`, it's a parameter from the [allowed URL parameters feature](/allow-params).

 ## Event counts